menu

 Beacon of Creation

 Back when Tooth and Nail was rampaging, Jamie Wakefield became a proponent of a deck called Joshie Green.
 It was a ridiculous and shamefully bad deck that happened to trash everything that people brought to events.
 It would lead off with an Elvish Pioneer into a turn 2 Blanchwood Armor on it.
 The third turn might see a Beacon for four tokens.
 People would gripe all day long when their tuned Tooth decks were losing to Jukai Messenger with Might of Oaks tacked on.
-Beacon still sees a bit of casual attention because a lot of green decks are good at putting out piles of Deep Forest Hermits and then attempting something relevant.
+Beacon still sees a bit of casual attention because a lot of green decks are good at putting out piles of Forests and then attempting something relevant.
 Beacon is also understandably crazy with things like Skullclamp and Grave Pact.

 $2.25